Riley Greene Player Props: Tigers vs. Cardinals

-On Saturday, Riley Greene (.368 on-base percentage in past 10 games, 60 points above season-long percentage) and the Detroit Tigers play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 2:15 PM ET.
+Riley Greene -- with a slugging percentage of .500 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers against the St. Louis Cardinals, with Steven Matz on the mound, on May 7 at 2:15 PM ET.

-In his previous game, he went 1-for-2 with a double and two RBI against the Cardinals.
+In his most recent game, he had three hits (going 3-for-5 with a double and an RBI) against the Cardinals.

 Riley Greene Game Info & Props vs. the Cardinals